BS-CLS BOOK CONTENT

 c) I is from Delhi.

-5. Which of these is a correct self-introduction sentence?
+d) I am from Delhi. - Which of these is a correct self-introduction sentence?

 a) I name is Raju.